dipankardas011/dipankardas-portfolio/content/diary/Sep24.md

 description = "Let's talk about my September 2024"
 +++

+# Date 2024-09-09
+* reading books
+* reading blog on challenges and problem in helm and what peopele are using
+* more python coding with more test case writing

 # Date 2024-09-07 2024-09-08
 * reading books
 * contributing in buildsafedev